The Brady Bunch: Premise

-Mike Brady (Robert Reed), a widowed architect with three sons—Greg (Barry Williams), Peter (Christopher Knight), and Bobby (Mike Lookinland)—marries Carol Martin (Florence Henderson), who herself has three daughters: Marcia (Maureen McCormick), Jan (Eve Plumb), and Cindy (Susan Olsen).
+Mike Brady, a widowed architect with three sons—Greg, Peter, and Bobby—marries Carol Martin, who herself has three daughters: Marcia, Jan, and Cindy.
 Mike and Carol adopt each other's children and Carol and her daughters take the Brady surname.
-Included in the blended family are Mike's live-in housekeeper, Alice Nelson (Ann B. Davis), and the boys' dog, Tiger.
+Included in the blended family are Mike's live-in housekeeper, Alice Nelson, and the boys' dog, Tiger.
 (In the pilot episode, the girls also have a pet: a cat named Fluffy who never appears in any other episodes.)
 The setting is a large two-story house designed by Mike, located in a Los Angeles suburb.
 The show never addressed what happened to Carol's first husband.
-While show creator Sherwood Schwartz always intended for Carol to be divorced from her first husband, ABC preferred for her to be widowed due to more conservative American stance on marriage at the time the first episode aired in 1969, which led to a compromise that resulted in not revealing the first husband's fate on the show.
-However, other factors also prevented Carol from being revealed as being divorced on the show as well, such as the potential portrayal of both custody arrangement and explanations for the divorce, with Mike, who even was able to adopt Carol's daughters, always being portrayed as the only father Carol's daughters accepted.
+While show creator Sherwood Schwartz always intended for Carol to be divorced from her first husband, ABC preferred for her to be widowed due to the more conservative American stance on marriage at the time the first episode aired in 1969, which led to a compromise that resulted in not revealing the first husband's fate on the show.
+However, other factors also prevented Carol from being revealed as being divorced on the show as well, such as the potential portrayal of both custody arrangement and explanations for the divorce, with Mike, who was able to adopt Carol's daughters, always being portrayed as the only father Carol's daughters accepted.

 In the first season, awkward adjustments, accommodations, gender rivalries, and resentments inherent in blended families dominate the storylines.
 The show being centered on a blended family household was considered unique for the time, as most other shows were still focused on single family households.
 In an early episode, Carol tells Bobby that the only "steps" in their household lead to the second floor (in other words, that the Bradys are not a "stepfamily", only "a family").
 Thereafter, episodes focus on typical teen and preteen concerns such as sibling rivalry, puppy love, self-image, character building, responsibility, dating, school grades and getting along in social company.
 Noticeably absent is any political commentary, especially regarding the Vietnam War, which was being waged at its largest extent during the height of the series.
 Despite some elements of the show being considered revolutionary for its time, including Mike and Carol's sleeping arrangements, The Brady Bunch would maintain traditional family-friendly entertainment and avoided scandalous and challenging fare.